dobots/aimtools/README.md

 AIM stands for Artificial Intelligence Modules ([AIM website](http://dobots.github.io/aim-bzr/)).

 ## What does it do?
 The AIM tools are meant for management of separate modules that each have AI functionality.
-They can be compared with the utilities that are provided with ROS, such as roscreate-pkg etc (of which I was not aware), or with nodejs, such as npm (of which I was neither aware).
+They can be compared with the utilities that are provided with ROS, such as roscreate-pkg etc (of which we were not aware at the time), or with nodejs, such as npm (of which we were neither aware).
 The tools work together with [rur-builder](https://github.com/mrquincle/rur-builder), a (python) backend for omniidl.

-The current AIM tools are tailored to [YARP](http://eris.liralab.it/yarp/) and generate code that makes it easy to work with YARP as middleware.
-However, nothing prevents further extensions to make it easier to wrap code as ROS modules or something else, even Java.
-It depends on the backends provided by the forementioned rur-builder.
+The current AIM tools have been in operational mode for a long time with [YARP](http://eris.liralab.it/yarp/).
+The newest useful addition has been Node.js, which allows us to deploy the modules using the npm (node package manager) system.

+The goal of the AIM tools is to allow programmers to do rapid prototyping for multiple platforms and connecting them by multiple means without being bothered by the middleware specifics.
+We want you to be able to run a module on your smartphone, connect it to a server that you happen to have, and go from there to your raspberry PI and your television set.
+We do want to build an ecosystem where many AI modules are working together and do want to allow you to run our software on your own servers.
+Monetizing this ecosystem will be via the website [dodedodo.com](http://www.dodedodo.com/) that will allow you to find other modules and function as a hub to download binaries from, it will not be the place though which all application traffic has to pass, but just a sophisticated name service.

 ## Is it good?
 The maturity of this software can be improved.
 However, it has been used already in quite some different scenarios.
-One of them is to connect to the servers of an Almende spinoff in sensor data cloud services ([Sense Observation Systems](http://sense-os.nl)), another use case has been the [Surveyor](http://www.surveyor.com/SRV_info.html) robots.
+One of them is to connect to the servers of an Almende spinoff in sensor data cloud services ([Sense Observation Systems](http://sense-os.nl)), another use case has been the [Surveyor](http://www.surveyor.com/SRV_info.html) robots, a third on the unmanned aerial vehicles of [FireSwarm](http://www.fireswarm.nl).

 ## What are the alternatives?
 There are no known alternatives.
 Most modular approaches tie the user to a certain middleware.